HP Spectre x360 15

 The bottom line is that if you want the Spectre x360 15’s form factor with better battery life, then you’ll want to opt for the version with a 10th-gen quad-core Intel Core i7-10510U CPU and the low-power 4K display.
 You’ll get hours longer in each of these tests, but of course, you’ll give up performance and that gorgeous OLED.
 As it is, our review unit isn’t a great choice for road warriors.

 The HP Spectre x360 15 is smaller and more powerful.
-It’s the most powerful 2-in-1 you can buy, and while it can’t quite match the fastest 15-inch laptops for creative professionals, it can meet the needs of all but the most demanding users.
+It’s one of the most powerful 2-in-1s you can buy, and while it can’t quite match the fastest 15-inch laptops for creative professionals, it can meet the needs of all but the most demanding users.
 HP succeeded in creating a 2-in-1 that excels at productivity tasks while offering some creative chops on the side.

 The laptop is well-built, gorgeous, and enjoys one of the best displays you can buy today.
 It’s also less expensive than some other laptops like the Dell XPS 15, making the HP a value choice.